 The fitness world is such an interesting place.
 Often, if you ask 10 “professionals” if something is good or bad, three will say it’s good, three will say it’s bad, and four will say “it depends”.
 Not very helpful.

 Let me ask you this: how many non-muscular folks do you think can complete a sub-1 hour Murph Challenge?
 I’ll wait.

-This is easy to do with a proper program, or can be done in “micro workout” fashion, where we’re completing work sets here and there to accomplish a total volume goal for the week.
+This is easy to do with a proper program or can be done in a “micro workout” fashion, where we’re completing work sets here and there to accomplish a total volume goal for the week.

 Luckily, this is very easy to do by simply adding a weighted vest (20-40lbs for men, or 10-20lbs for women), and holding a plate or kettlebell in the “goblet” position on your squats.